mkhon/web-cat/BIRTRuntime/Resources/readme.txt

 contents of lib should be moved into the project's Libraries folder.

-Lastly, build the org.webcat.oda.core plug-in from the ODACorePlugin project and copy the corresponding JAR file into ReportEngine/plugins.
+Lastly, build the net.sf.webcat.oda.core plug-in from the ODACorePlugin project and copy the corresponding JAR file into ReportEngine/plugins.